-163 To confirm the degree of differentiation between the groups at a molecular level, western blotting was 164 performed using MyHC, which is the most abundant protein responsible for muscle contraction in the skeletal 165 muscles [26].
-MyHC protein was not observed on day 0 in both the groups, suggesting that the cells had not started 166 differentiating at that time [Fig. 3].
-However, MyHC protein was detected on day 4 at different levels in both the 167 groups.
-The amount of MyHC protein in the SDC4-OE cells was less than half of that in the control cells.
-Myotube 168 staining showed similar results, indicating that myotube formation is reduced by SDC4 overexpression.
-Similarly, 169 a previous study showed that myotube formation, which is increased by SDC4 knockout in bovine cells and the 170 cytoplasmic domain of SDC4, inhibits myoblast fusion [22].
-Szabo et al. reported that SDC4 expression gradually 171 decreases during muscle differentiation, while high expression of SDC4 hinders myogenesis [27].
-Decreasing 172 SDC4 expression during myogenesis is crucial for myotube formation.
-In summary, SDC4 plays a role in 173 inhibiting myocyte fusion and myotube formation, which leads to reduced myogenesis.
+in the SDC4-OE cells was less than half of that in the control cells.
+Myotube staining showed similar results, indicating that myotube formation was reduced by SDC4 overexpression.
+Similarly, a previous study showed that myotube formation, which is increased by SDC4 knockout in bovine cells and the cytoplasmic domain of SDC4, inhibits myoblast fusion [22].
+Szabo et al. reported that SDC4 expression gradually decreases during muscle differentiation, while high expression of SDC4 hinders myogenesis [27].
+Decreasing SDC4 expression during myogenesis is crucial for myotube formation.
+In summary, SDC4 plays a role in inhibiting myocyte fusion and myotube formation, which leads to reduced myogenesis.

-175 SDC4 regulates the expression of MRFs during differentiation
+SDC4 regulates the expression of myogenic regulatory factors during differentiation

-176 The effect of SDC4 on the expression of genes known to regulate myotube formation was investigated via 177 qRT-PCR [Fig. 4].
-PAX3 and PAX7, which are expressed in the early stages of muscle development and are 178 involved in the proliferation of myoblasts and initiation of myogenic differentiation [28], showed no differences 179 between the groups.
-However, they were significantly reduced during differentiation (p < 0.01) [Fig. 4A and 4B], 180 indicating that SDC4 does not affect the initiation of differentiation by regulating PAX3 and PAX7 expression.
+The effect of SDC4 on the expression of genes known to regulate myotube formation was investigated via qRT-PCR (Fig. 4).
+PAX3 and PAX7, which are expressed in the early stages of muscle development and are involved in the proliferation of myoblasts and initiation of myogenic differentiation [28], showed no differences between the groups.
+However, they were significantly reduced during differentiation (p < 0.01) (Figs. 4A and 4B), indicating that SDC4 does not affect the initiation of differentiation by regulating PAX3 and PAX7 expression.

-181 Subsequently the expressions of MRFs were analyzed.
-MYF5 showed a continuous, significant reduction in

-- expression during differentiation in both the groups (p < 0.001) [Fig. 4C].
-MYF5 expression was significantly - 183 lesser in the SDC4-OE cells than that in the control cells on days 1 and 2 (p < 0.001).
-Among the MRFs, MYF5
+Subsequently, the expression of MRFs was analyzed.
+MYF5 showed a continuous, significant reduction in expression during differentiation in both groups (p < 0.001) (Fig. 4C).
+MYF5 expression was significantly lesser in the SDC4-OE cells than in the control cells on days 1 and 2 (p < 0.001).
+Among the MRFs, MYF5 is expressed first and initiates differentiation of muscle progenitor cells into myoblasts.
+It is turned off when MYOD1 is expressed in the myoblasts [29].
+These results suggest that decreased expression of MYF5 by SDC4 cannot adequately induce differentiation of progenitor cells and may lead to insufficient expression of MYOD1.